Logos and uniforms of the Boston Red Sox: Players Weekend

+City Connect

 On April 6, 2021, the Red Sox unveiled their Nike City Connect uniform—the first of seven to be released around the league in 2021, the others from the Marlins, White Sox, Cubs, Diamondbacks, Giants, and Dodgers.
 The jersey is yellow with the word “BOSTON” stenciled in light blue text across the front.
 The sleeves are striped with light blue and white, and there is a “617” (Boston’s area code) patch shaped like a racing bib on the left sleeve.
 On the lower half, the uniform features white pants with a blue belt.
 The cap features the regular Red Sox “B” with color changes; both the cap itself and the “B” are the same light blue, and the “B” is outlined with yellow and white.
 The socks are yellow with light blue heels and toes, light blue and white stripes, the same light blue “B” on the shin of the sock, and the secondary “circle Sox” logo in its usual red color surrounded by black text reading “EST. 1901” on the calf.
 The colors, font, and style of this uniform take inspiration from the logo of the Boston Marathon.
-The Red Sox wore this uniform on April 17 and 18, 2021.
-The Sox later went on to win 5 in games in a row wearing the yellow jerseys in late September during a chase for the top wildcard spot.
-The team will continue to sport the previously mentioned home uniform with “BOSTON” on the front on April 19, 2021 (Patriots’ Day) and all Patriots’ Days in the years to come.
+The Red Sox first wore this uniform on April 17 and 18, 2021.
+The team sported the previously mentioned "B STRONG" home uniform with “BOSTON” on the front on April 19, 2021 (despite Patriots’ Day being the traditional date of the Boston Marathon), but later went on to win 5 in games in a row wearing the yellow jerseys in late September during a chase for the top wildcard spot.
+After wearing the uniforms sporadically over the following two seasons, manager Alex Cora announced that the yellow "City Connect" jerseys would be worn every Saturday home game starting in 2024.